itchio/butler/docs/steam-sync.md

 ```

 By default this shows a QR code.
 Scan it with the Steam mobile app and approve
 the login there.
 Your password never passes through butler this way.
-If the
+If this
-code doesn't render in your terminal, or you'd rather type your credentials:
+doesn't work for you, or you'd rather type your credentials:

 ```bash
 butler steam-login --password